Business loans for hospitality businesses dealing with stock, staffing, fit-out and seasonal cash flow pressure

 When a business loan may fit better than asset finance

 If the requirement is tied to one oven package, coffee setup or kitchen fit-out, asset finance may still be the stronger route.
+If the owner is still budgeting the project, our commercial kitchen cost UK guide gives a clearer view of equipment, fit-out and funding ranges before choosing the finance product.
 But hospitality businesses often have broader needs than one asset purchase alone.

 When this page is most relevant